koditi/devkini.xyz/_posts/2016-03-07-use-aws-sdk-v2-on-codeigniter-v2.md

 How many headache:

 1. Latest AWS PHP SDK best to be used via Composer.
 1. Codeigniter 2 was not friendly to Composer.
 It was developed BEFORE Composer popularity.
-So, its understandable for it to be that way.
+So, it is understandable for it to be that way.
 1. Need to adjust the way to install and use AWS official SDK to CI 2.
 As it was not officially supported.
 1. Never done this before...